-One of the most terrifying parts of the current coronavirus pandemic (besides its scary physical damage to the body and the rising number of global cases) is the fact that testing for the virus is so difficult to come by, especially in the United States.
-Healthcare professionals in the U.S. are begging people who suspect that they might have contracted COVID-19 to stay home unless they’re showing the most extreme of symptoms because of a shortage of testing kits.
+One of the most terrifying parts of the current coronavirus pandemic (besides its scary physical damage to the body and the rising number of global cases) is the fact that testing for the virus is so difficult to come by, especially right here in the United States.
+Healthcare professionals around the country are begging people who suspect that they might have contracted COVID-19 to stay home unless they’re showing the most extreme of symptoms because of a shortage of testing kits.
 Yet, somehow, numerous celebrities have been able to run out to their local doctor’s office and get tested for the coronavirus.
 Cardi B, known for keeping it 100, peeps game, and she’s not happy about what she’s seeing.

 The rapper held a coronavirus conference in the confines of her home, appearing on Instagram with a mask to address her 61 million followers.
 In the four minute video, Cardi pointed out the hypocrisy of some of Hollywood’s asymptomatic elite getting tested for the virus while people across the U.S. — many of whom may in fact be experiencing things like shortness of breath, high grade fever, pneumonia, and more — have been instructed to self-quarantine instead of going to a hospital to get tested.

 “Let me tell you something,” Cardi said.
 “The general public...they’re not getting treated like celebrities.
 They’re not getting their fucking coronavirus results the next day.”